AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 To add CORS headers to your mesh, create a `CORS` object in the `responseConfig` object, using the following key value pairs:

--  `origin` (Required) - the domain of the resource you want to allow to make a CORS request
+-  `origin` (Required) - the scheme and domain of the resource you want to allow to make a CORS request
 -  `methods` (Required) - the HTTP request methods allowed in the CORS request, such as GET, POST, and OPTIONS
 -  `allowedHeaders` - a string of allowed headers in preflight request
 -  `credentials` - boolean value that indicates if credentials can be included in CORS request (default: `false`)